 Olaf Tryggvason, the king who christianised Norway

-Olaf is regarded as the first king of Norway who set out to christianise the country.
-On several occasions, he had to contend with pagan forces at Avaldsnes.
+Olaf is regarded as one of the three kings that christianised Norway.
+The others were Håkon the Good and Olav Haraldsson (St. Olaf).
+On several occasions, Olav Tryggvason had to contend with pagan forces at Avaldsnes.

 Skrattaskjær – The Sorcerers Skerry

 In the water of the Royal Harbour you can just glimpse “Skrattaskjær” or the “Sorcerers skerry”.
 The chronicler Snorri Sturlasson tells us that it was here that King Olaf Tryggvason drowned a group of wizards or sorcerers.